 Your submission management software should allow you to filter participants who created an account but haven’t applied and ones who started their applications but haven’t finished.
 Communicate with both groups and send reminders to ensure you don’t lose any of them.

 It is no news that social media has become a key part of our everyday life.
 There were nearly 3.6 billion users on Social Media in 2020, out of the 7.7 billion world population.

 Make good use of your own social media accounts to spread the word about your program.
-Create informative and shareable posts, and ask your partners and sponsors to share them.
+Create informative and shareable posts, asking your partners and sponsors to share them.

 6. Targeted Ads

 Owned media is a great tool to spread the word among your existing circles and their communities.
-But if you need to reach out to other potential circles, you have to use targeted paid ads.
+But if you need to extend your reach to potential circles outside your network, you need to use targeted paid ads.

 When doing targeted ads on social media, you need to pick the channels wisely.
 Facebook is great if you are reaching out to students; the same goes for Twitter.
 However, it is better to use LinkedIn and target by job title or interest if you are targeting professionals.